-Students arriving after 8:50 AM will be considered tardy and should arrive at the main office for a tardy pass.
+Students arriving after 8:55 AM (for morning session) or 12:25 PM (for afternoon session) will be considered tardy and should arrive at the main office so that the student can be escorted to the classroom.

 5 unexcused tardies will constitute one full absense.
-After 10 unexcused tardies a meeting with the Principal will be scheduled.
+After 10 unexcused tardies a meeting with the Principal or Special Education Administrator will be scheduled.

 Tardiness: Being present on time is a life skill to be cultivated so students are expected to arrive at school on time.
 A pattern of tardiness puts students at a disadvantage in school.
-Tardiness is a disruption to the educational process: it sets a tone that devalues education, detracts from the lesson, is discourteous to the teacher and other students and results in a loss of instructional time.
+Tardiness is a disruption to the educational process; it sets a tone that devalues education, detracts from the lesson, is discourteous to the teacher and other students and results in a loss of instructional time.
 We ask that parent(s)/guardian(s) work with the school to ensure that students arrive on time.